whispersofzephyr/favolinkhub-site/docs/brokerage.md

 - Enroll in **Cash Sweep Program**
 - **Manually activate** the APY Booster in-app
 - 60-day timer starts at activation
-- Base rate may change; booster adds on top of current base
+- Base rate may change; booster adds on top of current base rate

 **How it works:**